Image of Sonya Pashchevskaya

 Work experience

-• Oct 2021 – present: Research Assistant, LuiKotale Bonobo Project, DRC
+• Oct 2021 – May 2022 / May – Sep 2023: Senior Research Assistant, LuiKotale Bonobo Project, Democratic Republic of The Congo

-• Feb 2019 – Feb 2020: Research Assistant, LuiKotale Bonobo Project, DRC
+• Feb 2019 – Feb 2020: Research Assistant, LuiKotale Bonobo Project, Democratic Republic of The Congo

 • May 2017 – Mar 2018: Research Assistant, Filoha Hamadryas Project, Awash National Park, Ethiopia

-• Mar 2016 – Mar 2017: Research Assistant, Laboratory of Dr. M. Westneat, The University of Chicago and Field Museum of Natural History, Chicago, USA
+• Mar 2016 – Mar 2017: Research Assistant, Laboratory of Prof. Dr. M. Westneat, The University of Chicago and Field Museum of Natural History, Chicago, USA

-• Feb 2016 – Feb 2017: Research Assistant, Laboratory of Dr. S. London, Institute for Mind and Biology, The University of Chicago, Chicago, USA
+• Feb 2016 – Feb 2017: Research Assistant, Laboratory of Prof. Dr. S. London, Institute for Mind and Biology, The University of Chicago, Chicago, USA

 Extra information

 My main interest is social behaviour of bonobos (Pan paniscus): its evolution, structure and functions.
-I am fascinated by the dynamics of bonobo networks: how their properties change with ecological factors and how individuals’ positions vary in the potential influence on network structure.
-Using my mathematical background, I apply social network analysis to study global and local patterns of associations and interactions between individuals within a community.
-For my MSc thesis, I focused on how network characteristics influence disease spread in the bonobos of LuiKotale.
+I am interested in the dynamics of bonobo networks: how their properties change with ecological factors and how individuals’ positions vary in the potential influence on network structure.
+Coming from a mathematical background, I employ Bayesian Social Network Analysis in my research and address methodological challenges in its application in long-term data-sets.
+I am particularly fascinated by female migrants and their integration into communities.

-Bonobo Network analysis Social behaviour
+• Bonobo Network analysis Social behaviour

 Go to Editor View